TermAbbreviationDescriptionFurther information

 guard bandA simple technique of detecting a narrow band signal is to compare the frequency of interest with a ‘guard band’ of higher or lower frequencies.
 The very first POD used 3 guard bands with used defined threshold ratios for each.

 Inter-click-intervalICIThe time between the starts of successive clicks in a train.
-For cetacean click trains this ranges between 1 or a few seconds and less than 1ms
+For click trains identified by KERNO-F this ranges between 1 second and 0.5ms but cetaceans sometimes click more slowly.

 Inter-peak-intervalIPIThe time interval between the peaks of the waves in a click.
-In the F-POD this is measured in 250ns units.
+In the F-POD and BatBug this is measured in 250ns units.
+The maximum logged is 255.
+That BatBug uses a compressed count making the maxium 511.

 KERNOChelonia’s automated classifier for data from C-PODs.